Progressive Muslim vote: By region

+North America

-United States and Canada
+United States

 In the United States, the majority of Muslims vote for the Democratic Party.

-Although the distribution between Democrats and Republicans among the non-black Muslim community in the United States used to be more even, with 50% of Muslims defining themselves as conservative and 30% as liberals, this changed after the September 11 attacks and the subsequent policies of George W. Bush in the Middle East, particularly the Iraq War unpopular among Muslims.
-For example, only 7% of American Muslims voted for Bush in 2004.
-Muslim support was also the majority in favor of Barack Obama in 2008 and 2012 and Hillary Clinton in 2016.
-By 2018 only 10% of Muslims voted for the Republican Party despite being socially conservative.
+The distribution between Democrats and Republicans among the non-black Muslim community in the United States used to be more even, with 50% of Muslims defining themselves as conservative and 30% as liberals.
+According to the Council on American-Islamic Relations, or CAIR, 78 percent of Muslims who voted in the 2000 presidential election voted for George W. Bush.
+According to other surveys conducted after the 2000 US presidential election, more than 70 percent of Muslims voted for Bush, and most of the 50,000 Muslim votes in Florida went to the Republican candidate.
+Muslims were once seen as a "natural" Republican constituency.

+This changed after the September 11 attacks, with the subsequent policies of George W. Bush in the "War on Terror", particularly the Iraq War, being unpopular among Muslims, with only 7% of American Muslims voting for Bush in 2004.
+The majority of Muslims then voted for Barack Obama in 2008 and 2012, and for Hillary Clinton in 2016.
+By 2018 only 10% of Muslims voted for the Republican Party, despite the party being more socially conservative.

-According to initial exit polls, around 69% of Muslims supported Democrat Joe Biden in 2022, although it was a slight decrease from the 82% who supported Hillary Clinton four years prior, this despite the fact that many of President Donald Trump's measures were unpopular with Muslims, such as the ban on the entry of immigrants from seven Islamic countries and the passage of the US embassy to Jerusalem.
-According to a survey conducted by ISPU, most Muslims that voted for Trump identified as White and exhibited significant amounts of anti-Muslim sentiment just as readily as non-Muslim Trump supporters.
+According to initial exit polls, around 69% of Muslims supported Democrat Joe Biden in 2020, although it was a slight decrease from the 82% who supported Hillary Clinton four years prior, despite the fact that many of President Donald Trump's measures were unpopular with Muslims, such as the ban on the entry of immigrants from seven Muslim-majority countries and the recognition of Jerusalem as the capital of Israel.
+According to a survey conducted by ISPU, most Muslims that voted for Trump identified as White (which until recently was what Arabs fell under in the United States census) and exhibited anti-Muslim sentiment as readily as non-Muslim Trump supporters.
 More extensive surveys later conducted by YouGov/CCES showed that nearly 84% of Muslims voted for Biden in 2020.
 Another survey conducted by Emgage/Muslim Public Affairs Council similarly showed a majority of Muslim voters (86%) backing Biden in the 2020 election.

-The only Muslim representatives in the United States Congress are from the Democratic Party (as of 2021, no US Senators to date have been Muslim).
-See List of Muslim members of the United States Congress.
+The only Muslim representatives in the United States Congress are from the Democratic Party.
+As of 2024, no US Senators to date have been Muslim, although Mehmet Oz, Republican nominee for senator from Pennsylvania in 2022, was the first to be nominated by either party.
+As of 2024, notable Muslim U.S. representatives have included Keith Ellison, André Carson, Ilhan Omar, and Rashida Tlaib.